michaelpatrickpurcell/prophecy/README.md

 If the Players agree that this combination of Aspects might allow the characters to manipulate the Scene to their advantage, perhaps by suggesting that he guard might be amenable to accepting a bribe offered by the Character, then together they would constitute a pair of Matching Aspects. -->

 ### Scenes
-A _Scene_ is a part of the story that describes the events that happen at single time and place.
+A _Scene_ is a part of the story that describes the events that happen at a single time and place.
 Every Scene has the following components:
   - ___Setting___ -
     The time and place at which the Scene occurs.
 The Setting includes the Objects and Aspects that appear in the Scene.